bsipocz/nddata/docs/utils/index.rst

 Itertools recipes
 =================

-Recipes copied and slightly adapted from ``itertools`` documentation.
+Python2 and 3 compatible `itertools` recipes - copied from the python module documentation and only slightly modified to work across Python versions (and with proper documentation).

 .. automodapi:: nddata.utils.itertools_recipes